GlowstoneMC/Glowstone/README.markdown

    research.
  * [Trustin Lee](http://gleamynode.net) - author of the
    [Netty](http://jboss.org/netty) library.
+ * All the people behind the [JRuby](http://jruby.org) library, Ant, Ivy and Java itself.
  * [Notch](http://mojang.com/notch) - for making such a super awesome game in the first place!